Religion in Sudan: Christianity

 Sudan was predominantly Coptic Christian at the time of the arrival of Islam in the seventh and eighth century.
-The indigenous Coptic Christians continued to compose a substantial portion of the regions' population up until the nineteenth century, when most were forcibly converted to Islam under the Mahdist state (1881-1898).
+Medieval Nubia was ruled by native Christian kingdoms for around seven centuries, preventing the spread of Islam in that time.
+The Coptic presence in Sudan dates from 1,300 years ago, though many are descended from more recent Egyptian artisans and merchants who immigrated to Sudan during the early 19th century.
+Copts or adherents of the Egyptian Coptic Church in Sudan number upward of 400,000–500,000 followers, and they have historically faced persecution.
+Although Copts had initially received tolerant treatment in Sudan, many were forced to renounce their faith in favour of Islam and intermarry with Sudanese people under the rule of the Mahdist State (1881-98).
+The Anglo-Egyptian invasion afforded Copts greater religious and economic liberties, enabling them to enter sectors like banking, engineering, medicine, and the civil service.

 The Coptic Orthodox Church of Alexandria's influence is still marginally present in Sudan, with several hundred thousand remaining adherents.
 In 2011, the predominantly Christian areas in South Sudan seceded to form a new country.
 Christians in the Nuba Mountains, which the Sudanese government retained for the region's mineral wealth, remain particularly subject to persecution.
 The Sudanese government's military actions against the Nuba people have been labeled ethnic cleansing.